panunu/from-php-to-scala/README.md

 If commenting is the only mechanism to indicate possible null values you have an extra mental load to carry with you: remember to check for nulls.
 And docblocks tend to (accidentally) lie.

-Apparently it is not fully obvious when to return `null`, `false` or throw an exception (http://stackoverflow.com/questions/175532/should-a-retrieval-method-return-null-or-throw-an-exception-when-it-cant-prod).
+Apparently it is also not fully obvious when to return `null`, `false` or throw an exception (http://stackoverflow.com/questions/175532/should-a-retrieval-method-return-null-or-throw-an-exception-when-it-cant-prod).
 Therefore I think that having a language mechanism with a clear benefit can make the decision a tad easier.

 ```php
 /**